ananya12k/ananya12k.github.io/content/authors/admin/_index.md

 ## About Me

 I am a final year BTech student in IT at Dharmsinh Desai University with a strong background in natural language processing, computer vision, and deep learning.
-My research focuses on solving real-world challenges through AI, particularly in areas like visibility enhancement and low-resource language processing.
-I have led projects such as the "SMART NOTE:::BOOK," an IoT-based text-to-Braille converter, and worked on AI-driven leak detection models at DRDO.
-My work has been recognized with awards, including the Best Paper Award at ASCIS 2023.
+My research focuses on AI-driven solutions for real-world challenges, including visibility enhancement and low-resource language processing.
+I’ve led the "SMART NOTE:::BOOK" project, an IoT text-to-Braille converter, and developed AI models for leak detection at DRDO.
+My work has earned recognition, including the Best Paper Award at ASCIS 2023.